WilliamCordero/HyperPan/README.md

 <code>-o OVERLAP</code> set the overlap between shots, <code>0.375</code> by default.
 </p>
 <p align="justify">
-<code>hyperpan</code> minimize vibration by limiting speed and acceleration, when you need speed and vibration is not a problem (e.g. flash photography) <code>-c</code> set the maximum speed available
+<code>hyperpan</code> minimize vibration by limiting speed and acceleration, when you need speed and vibration is not a problem (e.g. flash photography) <code>-c</code> set the maximum speed available.
 </p>
 <p align="justify">
 For a smooth ride use <code>-z</code>, also <code>-b SEC</code> do a pause before every shot.